1. Acoustica Basic Edition

 comes with tons of editing effects and batch-processing.

-WaveShop is an audio editor for
+WaveShop is an audio editor for Windows XP, Windows 7

 and Vista.
 The program's claim to fame is its "bit-perfect" audio